WHAT IS FOOD SECURITY?

 Food security exists when all people, at all times, have access to, and can afford healthy and culturally appropriate food of their choosing.

 Our motto and mandate summarizes food security as Healthy Food for All, and that's what we strive for through our many projects, resources, and work with communities and partners throughout the province.

 Newfoundland & Labrador

-A number of unique challenges and physical and economic barriers affect food security in our province.
+A number of unique challenges affect people's access to healthy, affordable food in our province.

 Our geographic realities are made worse by financial matters in our province: 1 in 20 of us is unable to afford food at grocery stores, and relies on food banks.
-Even if more of us could afford healthy foods, 84% of our communities do not have a proper grocery store to shop from, and are limited to offerings from corner stores and fast food outlets.
+Even if more of us could afford healthy foods, 84% of our communities do not have a supermarket to shop from, and are limited to offerings from corner stores and fast food outlets.

 We would only have a 2-3 day supply of produce in our province if ferry shipments were disrupted by adverse weather, ferry maintenance, labour strikes, icy conditions, or similar troubles.

 1 in 20 of Us Use Food Banks